HoangTrang150302/AI_test/README.md

         pickle.dump(model, f)
 ```

-## Step 6: Model evaluation
+## Step 5: Model evaluation

 ### MSE & MSE

-In the [train.py](/Task_2/train.py) file the 4 models is evaluated using mean absolute error and mean squared error.
+In the [train.py](/Task_2/train.py) file the four models is evaluated using mean absolute error and mean squared error.
 Mean absolute error (MAE) is a simple, popular and powerful metric to evaluate the accuracy of regression models.
 It measures the average absolute difference between the predicted values and the actual target values.
 The smaller MAE value, the better the model's prediction.
 Mean square error (MSE) is the average of the squared differences between predicted and actual values.

 ![MAE](/img/MAE.png)